 One of the many areas Nurses can work in a hospital is in the surgical theatre where patients go to have an operation.
 In this instance, your job title will be Theatre Nurse or Surgical Nurse and you will support patients undergoing major surgery.

 The pace of the work in theatres is slower than in other nursing work environments, but it’s incredibly intense and poses a high level of risk.
 In this instance, you would need to be very calm and precise while carrying out nursing tasks with a sense of urgency.

 With the growing number of people being officially diagnosed with a mental health issue or enduring disorder, the need for mental health care and support is vastly growing.
 Like all health issues, support can be provided in various locations depending on the severity of the patient’s symptoms.

 In more severe cases, mental health patients will reside in or receive healthcare support in a psychiatric ward.
-So, if you were wondering where can you work as a Mental Health Nurse, this is one of your options.
+So, if you were wondering ‘where can you work as a Mental Health Nurse?’, this is one of your options.

 By working with patients round the clock on an ongoing basis, you will get the chance to develop important supportive relationships with each individual, gain their trust and help them effectively.

 If you like the idea of working with children, one of your career options as a Paediatric Nurse is working in areas of hospitals that are dedicated to providing care for patients under the age of 18.
-As a Paediatric Nurse, you are often the first person to assess children for health concerns, after which you will refer them to the necessary specialist for additional treatment if necessary.
+As a Paediatric Nurse, you are often the first person to assess children for health concerns, after which you will refer them to a specialist for additional treatment if necessary.

 Anyone wondering ‘Where do Paediatric Nurses work?’, would also have the option of pursuing a role in a Neonatal Unit.
 This is where newborns who are ill or premature go for care.
 As a Neonatal Nurse, you will work full time at the side of these delicate babies, monitoring their condition and helping bring them to good health so they can go home to their families.